Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Experiments

 \eat{

 }

-\paragraph{Piecewise stationary distribution} We introduce nonstationarity through discrete task changes: we randomly permute the MNIST dataset after every $150$ training examples, for a total of $10$ tasks.
+\paragraph{Piecewise stationary distribution} We introduce nonstationarity through discrete task changes: we randomly permute the fashion-MNIST dataset after every $300$ training examples, for a total of $10$ tasks.
 This is similar to the classification setting of \cref{sec:regPiecewise}, except the prediction target is the angle, which is randomly sampled from $(0, 180)$ degrees.
 The goal is to predict the rotation angle of test-set images with the same permutation as the current task.
 The results are shown in \cref{fig:prmnist-reg}.
-(The vertical lines denote task changes; this information is not provided to the learning agents, and is just used for evaluation.)
-We see that all methods have comparable performance, except for OGD, which performs worse.
+We see that \lofi outperforms all other methods.